ElisabettaCarrara/elica-underscores/readme.txt

 = Does this theme support any plugins? =

-Elica Underscores includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Elica Underscores includes support for Classic Commerce.

 == Changelog ==

-= 1.0 - May 12 2015 =
+= 1.0 - September 7, 2015 =
 * Initial release

 == Credits ==